Pricing & Services

 Initial Consultation £120

-During your initial consultation we will examine the condition of your socket and your current prosthesis (if you have one).
+During your initial consultation, John Pacey Lowrie artificial eye clinic specialist will examine the condition of your socket and your current prosthesis (if you have one).
 This will help us determine whether or not you require any surgical intervention prior to the prosthesis being made.
-If this is the case, we will put you in contact with surgeons that will help you.
+If this is the case, we will put you in contact with surgeons who will help you.

 The prosthesis we will make you will be state-of-the-art and will look as close to your human eye as we can possibly achieve.
 However, it will never be an exact replica or a perfect replacement for a human eye and it is important to understand this.